BradyPLC/devops-interview/README.md

 ### The task
 Your task is to automate the deployment and provisioning of resources that host the app provided.
 It should be hosted in a highly available and scalable web application hosted in **Azure**.
 A free account can be created [here](https://azure.microsoft.com/en-gb/free/) for Azure.
-Should not have to spend any money to get complete the exercise.
+You should not have to spend any money to complete this exercise.

 Your CI job should:
 - Investigate and understand which values need to be swapped as part of CICD pipeline.
 This needs to be done for the application to work :)